-Existing Archaeological Resources
+Existing Archeological Resources

-Known archaeological resources in the county include a significant village site at Mud Bay and other sites.
-These locations have yielded fire-cracked rock, bone, charcoal, shell and netting.
+Known archaeological resources in the county include a significant and large fish/shellfish processing site at Mud Bay and other sites.
+These locations have yielded fiber woven basketry, fire-cracked rock, bone, charcoal, and shells.
 Other significant sites, particularly along the inlets of Puget Sound, have yielded similar resources include cryptocrystalline silica flakes and points.
 These types of resources are particularly evident around Black Lake and the Black Lake Portage.
 The Washington State DAHP maintains a confidential record of known archaeological sites.

-The Nisqually Tribe, Squaxin Island Tribe and Confederated Tribes of the Chehalis all have cultural resources staff.
+The Nisqually Tribe, Squaxin Island Tribe and Confederated Tribes of the Chehalis all have knowledgeable and experienced cultural resources staff.
 Not all tribe properties or sites are published.
-Knowledge about their location and significance is a tribal matter.
-Significant historic archaeological sites include those at the Chambers Homestead near Rainier Road and the site of the Northstar School in the Delphi area.
+Knowledge about their location and significance is protected and preserved by the tribes.